-We have all heard stories of churches that were the victim of embezzlement, have gotten into trouble for not complying with state or federal regulations as well as churches that may have had financial problems.
+We have all heard stories of churches that were the victim of embezzlement, have gotten into trouble for not complying with state or federal regulations, or churches that have had serious financial problems.

-I believe in all of these examples, issues arise more out of ignorance of the proper way of managing resources rather than intentional neglect.
+I believe in all of these examples, issues arise more often as a result of ignorance of the proper way of managing resources – rather than intentional neglect.

 The good news is there are organizations available to help the local church with their financial management practices.

 The Evangelical Council for Financial Accountability (ECFA) is an organization that is dedicated to helping Christian organizations earn the public trust by adherence to their Seven Standards of Responsible Stewardship.

 These standards focuses on board governance, financial transparency, integrity in fundraising, and proper use of charity resources.

 Similar to the Better Business Bureau for Businesses, ECFA requires compliance with standards that demonstrate responsible management of resources.

 ECFA accreditation gives members, and the public, assurance that donations are managed appropriately.

 These standards were developed through biblical principles and provide support and direction for Christian nonprofit organizations.